-It’s time to head for the Serengeti, but first you visit the World Heritage Site of Olduvai Gorge where there’s a museum exhibiting fossils of the earliest known human remains.
-You continue with a game viewing drive as you as you near the central Serengeti, pausing for a picnic en route.
+It’s time to head for the Serengeti.
+You might like to visit the World Heritage Site of Olduvai Gorge on the way where there’s a museum exhibiting fossils of the earliest known human remains.
+You continue with a game-viewing drive as you near the central Serengeti, pausing for a picnic en route.
 The drive ends at Lemala Ewanjan Camp in the Seronera Valley, your home for 2 nights.
 Relax with a cocktail by the campfire as you get to know fellow guests before dinner.
 Breakfast, lunch, dinner

 DAY 5: ON SAFARI IN CENTRAL SERENGETI

 A full day in central Serengeti.
 The name means ‘endless plains’, and today’s safari will bear that out as you drive across sweeping grasslands, stopping to witness herds of wildebeest and zebra.
 Even outside the migration there is plenty to see with abundant resident wildlife such as buffalo, hippo, eland, impala and, of course, predators including lion, leopard and cheetah.
 Whether you return to camp for lunch, heading back out in the late afternoon, or stay out all day, your safari concludes with sundowner drinks at one of the guide’s favourite locations.
 Breakfast, lunch, dinner